galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-heatmap2/tutorial.md

 >
 >    > ### {% icon solution %} Solution
 >    >
->    > The heatmap looks similar to the heatmap in the paper, which is reassuring.
+>    > The heatmap looks similar to the heatmap in the paper.
 >    >
 >    {: .solution}
 {: .question}